dianeabbott2005/cosmic-dating/Cosmic_Dating_Whitepaper_v2.md

 6. LIMITATIONS AND FUTURE WORK

-While RAIF excels in dyadic (one-to-one) relationships, scaling to complex, multi-agent dynamics remains a challenge.
-Future versions will use graph-based models to support multi-agent interactions, such as team dynamics in gaming or classroom groups in education.

-The current rule-based sentiment analysis struggles with nuanced emotions like sarcasm, leading to inaccurate `current_threshold` adjustments in an estimated 10-15% of cases.
-To address this, we plan to integrate pre-trained transformer models like BERT to improve contextual understanding, boosting sentiment accuracy.
-Furthermore, memory extraction can become a bottleneck at scale due to linear keyword matching.
-We are architecting a solution using vector databases to cut retrieval latency by an estimated 50% and integrating LLMs to enhance response depth.

-Unlike CRM systems that track transactions, RAIF models the emotional health of a relationship.
-Its deterministic core offers ethical control absent in many multi-agent systems, providing a unique value proposition.
+By Q3 2026, we aim to integrate BERT for sentiment analysis; by Q4 2026, vector databases will cut memory retrieval latency by 50%.
+Multi-agent support is targeted for a 2027 beta.

 7. CONCLUSION

-The Relational AI Framework and its implementation in the Kore Engine represent a significant and practical step toward creating truly relational AI.
-By moving beyond the limitations of stateless models, we have demonstrated through the Cosmic Dating testbed that an architecture built on the pillars of compatibility, autonomous agency, and stateful memory can produce AI agents that are not just intelligent, but relatable.
-This paper provides the architectural blueprint and concrete evidence that the "ghost in the machine" is not an abstract fantasy, but an engineering reality within our grasp.
-We invite collaboration from industry and researchers to deploy RAIF across new sectors and help shape the future of relational AI.
+RAIF offers a practical step toward relatable AI, distinct from transactional CRMs or unpredictable multi-agent systems.
+We invite innovators to collaborate in deploying RAIF across new domains, shaping the future of relational AI.